jsimpson/_archived_second_wind/README.md

 Second Wind is a self-hosted, anti-social activity (cycling, hiking, and running) logbook.

-:running: This app aims to replicate some of the functionality of Garmin Connect as well as provide additional features and a way to keep your activities yourself.
+:running: This app aims to replicate some of the functionality of Garmin Connect as well as provide additional features and, most importantly, a way to keep your activities yourself.

 ## Features